OkeMoyo/EDA-Africa_Inflation_Rate_Analysis/README.md

 # EDA-Africa_Inflation_Rate_Analysis
-An Exploratory Data Analysis of Consumer Price Inflation due to the Russia vs. Ukraine war.
+An Exploratory Data Analysis of Consumer Price Inflation in Africa due to the 2022 Russia vs. Ukraine war as compared to other times in history.